johnie/johnie.se-old/README.md

 <dl>
   <dt>Why aren't you using Github pages to host your Jekyll site, like everbody else?</dt>
   <dd>While GitHub lets you host Jekyll-powered sites directly on GitHub itself, they don’t allow many custom Jekyll plugins.
 I also have some issues with the Open Graph Protocol not parsing my sites data.
-So if you have an solution to this; please [submit an issue](https://github.com/johnie/johnie.se/issues) regarding it with the solution.</dd>
+So if you have an solution to this; please <a href="https://github.com/johnie/johnie.se/issues">submit an issue</a> regarding it with the solution.</dd>
 </dl>